-RFID stands for Radio Frequency IDentification and describes a ranges of frequency which are split up into Low frequency (LF), high Frequency (HF) and Ultra High Frequency (UHF).
+RFID stands for Radio Frequency IDentification and describes a range of frequency which are split up into Low Frequency (LF), High Frequency (HF) and Ultra High Frequency (UHF).
 By using these frequencies, with the right equipment, you can identify people and objects.
 Each frequency has its own strengths and weaknesses thus allowing multiple application with RFID solution depending on the requirements and the right frequency.

 Is barcode obsolete?

 Not at all.
 RFID and barcode have similar functionality in tracking and tracking objects.
 Barcodes work by using infra-red scan onto the barcodes to read the white gaps which represent a number.
-The limitations of barcode is that it requires line of sight to the barcode and cannot be obscured, the speed of barcode reading is limited to singular reads at one time and the information is non-reprogrammable once printed.
-RFID on the other hand offers much more flexibility; the range can be up to 10 metre, as it communicates via wireless signals it does not require a line of sight to the RFID tag.
+The limitations of the barcode are that it requires line of sight to the barcode and cannot be obscured, the speed of barcode reading is limited to singular reads at one time and the information is non-reprogrammable once printed.
+RFID, on the other hand, offers much more flexibility; the range can be up to 10 meters, as it communicates via wireless signals it does not require a line of sight to the RFID tag.
 Furthermore, RFID can allow for multiple tag reads, capable of hundreds of tags in a couple of seconds and the RFID tag information can be re-programmed.